galaxyproject/training-material/topics/metagenomics/tutorials/mothur-miseq-sop/tutorial.md

-From this log file we see that while our initial alignment was 13425 positions wide, after filtering the overhangs (`trump` parameter) and removing positions that had a gap in every aligned read (`vertical` parameter), we have trimmed our alignment down to a width of 376 columns.
+From this log file we see that while our initial alignment was 13425 positions wide, after filtering the overhangs (`trump` parameter) and removing positions that had a gap in every aligned read (`vertical` parameter), we have trimmed our alignment down to a length of 376.

 Because any filtering step we perform might lead to sequences no longer being unique, we deduplicate our data by re-running the **Unique.seqs** tool: